 Keeping a cast iron grill pan clean is easy.
 It’s the seasoning that will ensure you can use the pan for a lifetime.
 Seasoning lubricates the cooking surface while penetrating porous parts of the iron to prevent rust.
 You can season in an oven if your pan fits.
 Or, you can do it on your stovetop or right on top of your grill.

-After cleaning your pan, put it in your oven set to 450 degrees Fahrenheit, or directly on your stovetop or grill with high heat.
+After cleaning your cast iron pan, put it in your oven set to 450 degrees Fahrenheit, or directly on your stovetop or grill with high heat.
 Leave the pan for a few minutes to evaporate any water left from the cleaning process.
 When the pan is dry, move on to the following steps.
 Remember to use cooking mitts or a thick kitchen towel when handling a hot pan.

 - Using a high smoke point oil (vegetable oil work best) coat your pan thoroughly using paper towels.
 The entire surface, handle, and bottom should be covered.

 - Any excess oil dripping from or pooling in the pan can be dabbed away with a fresh paper towel.